-1 Press \bigcirc key.
+1 Press $\bigcirc$ key.
+The instrument displays the tests available.
 The 'options menu' describes the options that are available to the user before and during tests and is found at the bottom of each screen.

 The cursor will flash on the [OK] symbol of the 'options menu'.